Steven Spielberg: 1999–2012: Master of technology

-Spielberg followed Catch Me If You Can with The Terminal (2004), a comedy loosely inspired by the true story of Mehran Karimi Nasseri and by Jacques Tati's Playtime (1967).
+Spielberg followed Catch Me If You Can with The Terminal (2004), a comedy inspired by the true story of Mehran Karimi Nasseri and by Jacques Tati's Playtime (1967).
 The film follows Viktor Navorski (Hanks), an Eastern European man who, after a coup in his home country, is stranded in John F. Kennedy International Airport.
 It features Catherine Zeta-Jones as a flight attendant and Stanley Tucci as a customs and immigration official.
 Ebert wrote of Viktor's predicament: "The immigration service, and indeed the American legal system, has no way of dealing with him because Viktor does not do, or fail to do, any of the things the system is set up to prevent him from doing, or not doing.
 He has slipped through a perfect logical loophole.
 The Terminal is like a sunny Kakfa story, in which it is the citizen who persecutes the bureaucracy."
 The titular terminal was a real set built by Alex McDowell.
 In 2005, Spielberg directed War of the Worlds, a co-production of Paramount and DreamWorks, based on H. G. Wells's novel; Spielberg had been a fan of the book and of George Pal's 1953 film.
-Starring Tom Cruise and Dakota Fanning, the film is about an American dock worker who is forced to look after his children, from whom he lives separately, as he tries to protect and reunite them with their mother when extraterrestrials invade Earth.
-Spielberg used storyboards to help the actors react to computer imagery that they could not see and used natural lighting and camerawork to avoid an "over stylized" science fiction picture.
-The film was a box-office hit grossing more than $600 million worldwide.
+The film follows an American dock worker (Cruise) who is forced to look after his children, from whom he lives separately, as he tries to reunite them with their mother when extraterrestrials invade Earth.
+Spielberg used storyboards to help the actors react to computer imagery and used natural lighting and camerawork to avoid an "over stylized" science fiction picture.
+The film grossed more than $600 million worldwide.

-Spielberg's Munich (2005) is about the Israeli government's secret retaliation after eleven Israeli Olympic athletes were kidnapped and murdered in the 1972 Munich massacre.
-The film is based on Vengeance, a book by Canadian journalist George Jonas.
+Spielberg's Munich (2005) is about the Israeli government's secret retaliation after 11 Israeli Olympic athletes were murdered in the 1972 Munich massacre.
+The film is based on Vengeance, a book by journalist George Jonas.
 It was previously adapted for the screen in the 1986 television film Sword of Gideon.
-Spielberg, who personally remembers the incident, sought advice from former president Bill Clinton, among others, before making the film because he did not want to cause further problems in the Middle East.
-Although the film garnered mostly positive reviews, some critics perceived it as antisemitic; it is one of Spielberg's most controversial films to date.
-Munich received five Academy Awards nominations: Best Picture, Best Film Editing, Best Score, Best Adapted Screenplay, and Best Director for Spielberg.
-It was his sixth Best Director nomination, and fifth Best Picture nomination.
+Spielberg, who personally remembers the incident, sought advice from former president Bill Clinton, among others, before making the film, because he did not want to cause further problems in the Middle East.
+Although the film garnered mostly positive reviews, some critics perceived it as antisemitic; it is one of Spielberg's most controversial films.
+Munich received five Academy Awards nominations: Best Picture, Best Film Editing, Best Score, Best Adapted Screenplay and Best Director.

 Spielberg with Tom Hanks promoting The Pacific in Washington, D.C.